chemjh/Portfolio/Ethereum Fraud Prediction/README.md

 The data itself was collected using Etherscan API, and ehterscamdb API.

 # License:
 The data I used was made available under the Database: Open Database, Contents: Database Contents license.
-Please remember to site the appropriate parties if using their work.
+Please remember to cite the appropriate parties if using their work.